-Who knew that a plant that represents peace could be so dangerous to cats?
-Ingesting even small amounts of this plant or its pollen (!) can result in kidney failure.
+Who knew that a house plant that represents peace could be so dangerous to cats?
+Ingesting even small amounts of this toxic plant or the flower's pollen (!) can result in kidney failure.

 Hyacinths and Tulips

 You might be feeling like your plants and pets could never peacefully coexist.
-However, some nontoxic houseplants are harmless to cats and dogs, including these ones:
+However, some nontoxic houseplants are harmless to cats and dogs, including these different plants:

 Not only does the money tree supposedly bring wealth, but it's also non-toxic for pets.
 A win-win!